What will your generation's legacy be?

 Leeds150 is part of Legacy; a global campaign by Common Purpose, which invests in young people across the world so they can become a connected generation of leaders with a clear vision for what their legacy will be.
 Click here to see other legacy programmes around the world.

-If so, and you’re 18-25 from the Leeds area, apply for this free online programme here!
+If you’re a young leader aged 18-25 from the Leeds area, apply for this free programme here!

 Why take part?